braydonf/nostr-key-change/specification.md

 }
 ```

 * The `p` tag for a public attestation MUST INCLUDE a public key and MUST MATCH the pubkey for the Recovery Key Setup Event.
-A private attestation MUST NOT include this tag.
+- A private attestation MUST NOT include the `p` tag.
 * The `content` field MUST INCLUDE the Recovery Key Setup Event either encrypted and private or unencrypted and public.
 * The `recovery-key-attestation` MUST BE included, it's otherwise ignored, however can help prevent making this event by chance or accident.
 * A NIP-03 timestamp attestation MAY BE included for this event and clients can use this to help with verification.